 - Does the provider focus on preventive care, including immunizations, child safety and nutrition?

-Family Physicians and Pediatricians
+Family Providers and Pediatricians

 Pediatrics is the medical specialty fully focused on the physical, emotional and social health of children from birth through adolescence.
 The primary focus of pediatrics is on preventive health care.